pyscripter/pyscripter/Help/source/chatwindow.md

 *Timeout*\
 How long you are prepared to wait for a response in seconds.

+*Temperature*\
+ Decimal value between 0 and 2.
+Higher values like 1.2 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.

 *Maximum number of response tokens*\
 An integer value that determines the maximum length of the response in number of tokens which